 Disability services may have a waiting list.
 How long you wait will vary, depending on the type of support your child needs and the demand for services in your area.

 While you wait you can find help in other ways.
-For example, organisations dedicated to particular disabilities like Down Syndrome Ireland, or parent-led groups like The Special Needs Parents Association.
+For example, organisations dedicated to particular disabilities like Down Syndrome Ireland.
 They can provide information on disabilities and conditions, advice and emotional support.

 Children who are having difficulties at school